L’OXIDE PAINT RESTORE

 - Application – Note that each bottle is wrapped in an absorbent grey cloth for transportation.
 This wrapping Must NOT be used to apply the emulsion.

 - Apply the emulsion using an open weave white cotton cloth to all affected panels (usually the hood, roof and trunk).
-A piece of an old white cotton undershirt or T-Shirt is very suitable.
+A piece of an old white cotton tank top, undershirt or T-Shirt is very suitable.

 - Wipe on a thin layer of emulsion.
 A 2 oz bottle is enough to treat 2 complete vehicles.